mojha/project-for-coursera-getting-and-cleaning-data/codebook.md

 #Introduction:

-The resulting clean data is stored in a datafile named tidy.csv.
+The resulting clean data is stored in a data file named tidy.csv.

 #Identifier: